excellencior/CSE-472-ML/README.md

 2. The mention of temporal attention and semi-supervised fine-tuning lacks explanation of their importance, which could be clarified with a brief discussion.
 3. The blog could **better emphasize** discoveries.
 For instance, mentioning that "CION surpasses the previous state-of-the-art, achieving 93.3% mAP on Market1501 and 74.3% on MSMT17 with the same ResNet50-IBN, using just 8% of the training samples."

-## In short
-The blog does a good job of organizing information, presenting the problem, methodology, and findings in a logical flow.
-Moreover, using point based structuring makes it easier to read and understand the technicalities and implications of the research.

 ## Conclusion
 Overall, the blog provides a clear and accessible summary of the paper, effectively conveying its importance and practical relevance.
+It's written through organizing information, presenting the problem, methodology, and findings in a logical flow.
+Moreover, using point based structuring makes it easier to read and understand the technicalities and implications of the research.